-In the present tense (in Portuguese).
+Present tense (in Portuguese).
 There are regular and irregular verbs.
 You have to be able to conjugate, by heart and as soon as possible, the three categories of regular verbs (AR, ER, and IR).
-However, the list of irregular verbs in very long in the present tense.
+The list of irregular verbs in very long in the present tense in Portuguese.
 To begin, you only have to be comfortable with 4 irregular verbs.
-But can you guess which are the big 4 irregular verbs in Portuguese?
+But can you guess which are the BIG 4 irregular verbs in Portuguese?

 Key verbs in portuguese – SER, ESTAR, TER, and IR.

-If you can conjugate these verbs well, we can guarantee you that you will be able to start communicating in Portuguese.
+If you can conjugate these verbs well (regular and the 4 irregular verbs), we can guarantee you that you will be able to start communicating in Portuguese.

-Expand your vocabulary, use flash cards and use our E-learning platforms (QUIZLET).
-Keep yourself in contact with the language, play games and solve activity but make sure you have some fun while you do this.
+Expand your vocabulary, use flashcards and use our E-learning platforms (QUIZLET).
+Keep yourself in contact with the language, play games and solve activities but make sure you have some fun while you do it.

 Daily verbs in Portuguese

 To start communicating in Portuguese, you have to know all the daily verbs in Portuguese.
 Most of them are regular, which means that the conjugation is quite simple and you can use our platform to help you: www.europeanportuguesecourseslisbon.com

 Asking questions in Portuguese is a critical part of a normal conversation, as a result, you have to know well the following interrogative pronouns: